Amur bitterling

 The Amur bitterling (Rhodeus sericeus) is a small fish of the carp family.
-It is sometimes just called "bitterling", which dates back to the time when the European bitterling (Rhodeus amarus) was still considered conspecific with R. sericeus, and "bitterling" properly refers to any species in entire genus Rhodeus.
+It is sometimes just called "bitterling", which dates back to the time when the European bitterling (Rhodeus amarus) was still considered conspecific with R. sericeus, and "bitterling" properly refers to any species in the entire genus Rhodeus.
 The Amur bitterling is found in Siberia, while the European bitterling is found from European Russia westwards.

-Mussels form an essential part of its reproductive system, with bitterling eggs being laid inside them.
-Long thought to be symbiotic with the mussels (whose larval phase attaches to fish gills during development), recent research has indicated they are in fact parasitic, with co-evolution being seen in Chinese bitterling and mussel species.
+Mussels form an essential part of their reproductive system, with bitterling eggs being laid inside them.
+Long thought to be symbiotic with the mussels (whose larval phase attaches to fish gills during development), recent research has indicated they are, in fact, parasitic, with co-evolution being seen in Chinese bitterling and mussel species.